Boa-Snake-Robot/Boa-Manual/02_guided_tour/03_electronics_and_sensors.md

 So why not use CAN directly?
 Well, there are several reasons:

 1. The application level protocol used by the servos to communicate over CAN is not particularly extensible, poorly documented and written in spectacular dialect of chinese-english.
 It would be quite difficult to adapt the communications from both the _Brain_ and the _Link Board_ to comply with the communications from the servo.
 2. The protocol used by the servos only support up to 8 devices on the same bus (This number varies depending on where in the documentation you look).
+This would make for some quite stubby snake robots
 3. Bypassing the _Link Board_ and connecting the Servo straight onto the CAN-bus messes with the concept of a hierarchical structure in the communications systems of the Boa.
 Look at TODO: Link to communications